-- Proposal Development and Submission Guide - Huston-Tillotson University Proposal Title Sheet (also located in Appendix A) - Huston-Tillotson University Proposal Transmittal Sheet (also located in Appendix A) - Informational aids for proposal and budget development
+- Proposal Development and Submission Guide - Huston-Tillotson University Intent to Apply (also located in Appendix A) - Huston-Tillotson University Proposal Routing (also located in Appendix A) - Informational aids for proposal and budget development

 C. Multi-Institutional Programs

 The Office of Sponsored Programs facilitates faculty participation in a wide range of multi-institutional programs and projects, providing a statewide response to common needs and opportunities in research, instruction, and public service.